-If you spent three years building an operating system for emerging markets, what would it look like?
+If you spent three years building a computer for emerging markets, what would it look like?
 It would be as simple as a tablet.
 It would have apps for the things people care about most, like education, health and livelihood.
 It would work well without an internet connection.
 At its core, it would understand that lives in emerging markets are unique, and that technology there should be too.
 This is Endless.

 for the entire world